moonjellydigital/js-gitignore/README.md

 Once you've obtained the template by your preferred method, edit the `JS.gitignore` file to meet your project's requirements.
 Rename the file to `.gitignore` and add it to your project.

+## Versioning

+This project uses Ubuntu-style calendar versioning with a short year and zero-padded month.
+A new tag will be available each time the `JS.gitignore` template file is updated.

 ## License